 - A typical video game runs its physics engine at 50 Hz (50 calculation cycles per second).
 The slip formulas require a very high calculation rate (~500 – 700 Hz) in order to provide acceptable results.
 One of the causes is that calculating ω involves the wheel’s inertia and the torque from the vehicle’s engine.
 This generates rapidly changing values which cause huge slip ratios at low calculation rates.
 Some implementations (i.e. the Alternate Physics Model from the Unity 3D official Car Tutorial) “solve” this by pseudo-calculating the values in a loop inside a single physics cycle until an acceptable result is obtained.

 - Dealing with slip ratio in practice means assuming that the wheel is rotating faster than the ground underneath.
 This produces the visually unrealistic result of the drive wheels sliding when traction is applied.
-This effect can be clearly observed on most vehicle physics implementations for Unity.

 Is there a better method?